Students who intend to graduate must follow the appropriate steps for graduation based on their degree level.

 To apply for Advancement to Candidacy, M.S. students must complete the following steps:

 - Submit a signed copy of the ECE MS Advancement to Candidacy form no later than Wednesday of Week 2, during their graduation quarter.
 (Note that students are not responsible for completing the “Chair or authorized department advisor signature” field, and may submit the form with only their signature.)

 - Submit a revised M.S.
 Program of Study if any changes have been made to their most recently submitted M.S.
 Program of Study form.

 - Complete the M.S.
 Graduation Survey, sent to students by email at the beginning of each quarter.

 The UCLA Graduate Division processes all requests for advancement by approximately Week 8 of a student’s expected quarter of graduation, when they will receive an email confirmation that they are officially a degree candidate for the M.S. degree.
 M.S. students must notify the ECE Graduate Office if any of the courses applied toward their degree requirements change or if they decide to postpone their quarter graduation.

 M.S.
 Students who intend to continue into our Department’s Ph.D. program through the M.S.-to-Ph.D. application process are encouraged to follow our Department’s application instructions.
-The deadline for submitting all materials to the ECE Graduate Office is the second week of the quarter prior to an M.S. student’s intended quarter of graduation.
+All materials must be submitted to the ECE Graduate Office by the beginning of the first week of the quarter prior to an M.S. student’s intended quarter of graduation.